-Toyota revised the Land Cruiser’s interior for 2013 and reviewers say that the cabin is one of Toyota’s best.
+Toyota revised the Land Cruiser’s interior for 2013, and reviewers say that the cabin is one of Toyota’s best.
 The Land Cruiser comes in one trim that is loaded with the latest technology and comfort features, but also comes with a high price tag.
-Critics feel that the first- and second-row seats are luxurious, but that the third-row seats are only comfortable for children, which is a common gripe for the class.
+Critics feel that the first- and second-row seats are luxurious, but they note that the third-row seats are only comfortable for children, which is a common gripe in this class.
 Also, the Land Cruiser’s unconventional folding third row limits its cargo space.
 As a result, the Land Cruiser trails competitors like the Infiniti QX56 and Cadillac Escalade in overall storage space.
 While one auto critic says the Land Cruiser can’t quite compete with its upscale cousin, the Lexus LX, reviewers are impressed with the Land Cruiser’s fit and finish.

 - "Inside, there's the ambiance of old-world opulence: the seats and door panels are trimmed in soft leather, real-wood adorns the dash and steering wheel and fit-and-finish is impeccable." -- Left Lane News

 - "The Lexus LX is just $3,000 more, but it looks and feels more than $3,000 more refined to the eye and skin.
 Still, the Land Cruiser has a lot going for it in terms of comfort." -- Cars.com

 - "Virtually every surface that can be is richly padded except the console, and most materials would look at home in a luxury sedan.
 Workmanship is likewise impressive." -- Consumer Guide (2011)